software-mariodiana/KittenDemo/README.md

 1. **Fetching the Kitten Image**: When the user taps the "Fetch kitten" button, the `ViewController` triggers a network request via the `KittenHTTPStore`.
 2. **Network Call with Delegate Pattern**: The `KittenHTTPStore` uses the `NSURLSession` with a delegate to make the network request.
 The delegate methods handle the response and error cases.
-3. **Updating the UI with KVO**: The fetched image URL is updated in the ViewModel, which is observed by the `ViewController`.
+3. **Updating the UI**: The fetched image is sent via a message to an object conforming to the `KittenUpdating` protocol.
 The UI is then updated on the main thread with the new kitten image.

 ## Getting Started